 - How to Dress for an Oath Ceremony – Examples

 - What to Expect in an Oath Taking Ceremony

 - Oath Ceremony Outfit Ideas

 A couple of years ago, my husband had a court appointment for naturalization.
 The candidates were allowed to bring friends and family and so he invited me to accompany him on the big day.

-However, in some cases, one could tell.
-There was, for instance, a young soldier with a young Filipino woman, and a Russian couple.
-They wore typical outfits from the soon to be former home.
+However, in some cases, one could tell the country of origin.
+There was, for instance, a young Filipino woman, and a Russian couple.
+They wore ethnic-style outfits from their soon-to-be former homeland.

 Photos: G. Kramm

-© 2013-2018 Nicole Mölders | All rights reserved
+© 2013-2023 Nicole Mölders | All rights reserved